 - Create Live Collection

-- Download and install the Postman SDK
+- Install the Postman SDK and instrument your application

 - Watch your Live Collection build and update itself